 Despite its laid-back vibe and user-friendliness, Auckland is not easy to explore using public transportation.
 Several private bus companies serve the city, and while they are not integrated, some companies are beginning to adopt a similar payment scheme and the same frequent-rider cards.
 Auckland's MAXX public transit site is the best source for information about bus routes and schedules.
 It includes prices and schedules for all major bus companies and also for the city's ferry and three-line train system.
 Cycling is possible in Auckland, and the Auckland Transport website has a good selection of maps of cycle routes.

 Like any other major, cosmopolitan city, Auckland has its share of vegetarian and organic eateries.
 These range from Indian to Thai to raw foods restaurants (with plenty of choices in between).
-Venues like Basilicum offer healthy, meatless food and also dishes that boast locally sourced ingredients.
+Many venues offer healthy, meatless food and also dishes that boast locally sourced ingredients.
 Revive, a popular and successful health-centered eatery, has two locations in the city and a menu that changes daily.

 Huckleberry Farms and Wise Cicada are two eco-friendly grocers with locations in the Auckland area.
 Huckleberry sells organic foods as well as naturally made household products.
 Wise Cicada is a health-food emporium with organic products, a bookstore and a natural healing center.
 Cicada's Whole Foods Cafe serves organic, gluten-free options.